 Many wet seeds have lots of flesh attached to them.

-1. Stand them in a bowl of water for a while and then beat up the slush with a whisk to separate it from the seeds.
+- Stand the seeds in a bowl of water for a while and then beat up the slush with a whisk to separate it from the seeds.

-4. Wash them thoroughly until they are free of all the slime.
+- Wash them thoroughly until they're free of all the slime.

 Step 5: Dry the Seeds

 Spread the seeds out in a single layer on a pane of glass or on ceramic plates.
-Dry them in shade and scrape them onto a paper.
-Dry seeds should not just feel dry to touch, but should make a dry rattling sound too.
+Dry them in some shade and scrape them onto a piece of paper.
+Dry seeds shouldn't just feel dry to the touch but should make a dry rattling sound, too.

 Step 6: Store the Seeds

 Store the dry seeds in tightly closed and labeled glass bottles.
-Make sure to add the date of collection and other details that will help you identify the seeds later.
+Make sure to add the date of collection and other details that'll help you identify them later on.

 Seed Storage and Viability

-Moisture can spoil the seeds.
+Water is a big no-no for stored seeds.
 Always house your seed collection in a cool and dry place.
-Most seeds stay viable until the next growing season.
-Their rate of germination will steadily decrease after that.
-But some seeds, such as beans and grains, remain viable for two to three years or more when stored well.
+Most seeds stay viable until the next growing season, but their germination rates steadily decrease after the first year.
+However, some seeds, such as beans and grains, remain viable for two to three years or more when stored well.